ICAMS/Kanapy/docs/builds/html/_sources/usage.rst.txt

 in the sub-section :ref:`Microstructure with equiaxed grains`.
 With respect to the final RVE mesh, the user has the flexibility to choose between the in-built voxelization routine and external meshing softwares.

-If external meshing is required then the positions and weights of the particles (spheres) after packing can be written out to be post-processed.
-The positions and weights can be read by Voronoi tessellation and meshing software Neper_ for generating tessellations and FEM mesh.
+If external meshing is required, the positions and weights of the particles (spheres) after packing can be written out to be post-processed.
+The positions and weights can be read by the Voronoi tessellation and meshing software Neper_ for generating tessellations and FEM mesh.
 For more details refer to Neper's documentation_.

-If the in-built voxelization routine is prefered, then the :ref:`Module voxelization` will generate hexahedral element (C3D8) mesh that can be read by commercial FEM software Abaqus_.
+If the in-built voxelization routine is prefered, then the :ref:`Module voxelization` will generate hexahedral element (C3D8) mesh that can be read by the commercial FEM software Abaqus_.
 The Abaqus .inp file will be written out in :math:`mm` scale.

 .. _Neper: http://neper.sourceforge.net/
 .. _documentaion: http://neper.sourceforge.net/docs/neper.pdf
 .. _Abaqus: https://www.3ds.com/products-services/simulia/products/abaqus/

-**Imports**: This example requires the following imports from the python standard and kanapy modules.
+**Imports**: This example requires the following imports from the Python standard and kanapy modules.

 .. code-block:: python